 Principle Application to the proposed GSP substation 1 The metric does not change the protection afforded to biodiversity.
-Potential impacts on sensitive ecological receptors highlighted Appendix 3 (Biodiversity Baseline) of the Environmental Appraisal have been identified, quantified and evaluated in section 3.3 of the Environment Appraisal in accordance with relevant legislation and policy relating to biodiversity.
-2 Biodiversity metric calculations can inform decision-making where application of the mitigation hierarchy and good practice principles conclude that compensation for habitat losses is justified.
-The design has been amended to maximise the distance between the proposed GSP substation and adjacent ancient woodland, and to exclude the ditch habitat along the northern edge.
-Further details on the measures taken to avoid and/or minimise adverse biodiversity impacts in adherence with the mitigation hierarchy are
+Potential impacts on sensitive ecological receptors highlighted Appendix 3 (Biodiversity Baseline) of the Environmental Appraisa have been identified, quantified and evaluated in section 3.3 of the Environment Appraisal in accordance with relevant legislation and policy relating to biodiversity.
+2 Biodiversity metric calculations can inform decision-making where application of the mitigation hierarchy and good practice principles conclude that compensation for habitat losses is justified. the proposed GSP substation and adjacent ancient woodland, and to exclude the ditch habitat along the northern edge.
+Further